Some of the features described in this article might be available only for Tracked Campaigns. Learn more.

 Other notes

-These settings do not impact the traffic we're processing from the connected GA profiles.
+• These settings do not impact the traffic to your site, we're only processing the data from the connected GA4 profiles.

-If you're tracking the subdomain as "main" and choose to "track subdomains", it will not provide ranks for the main domain (or its subdomains).
-Tracking only the subdomain provides ranks for that and only for it.
+• If you're tracking the subdomain as "main" and choose to "track subdomains", it will not provide ranks for the main domain (or its other subdomains).
+Tracking only the subdomain provides ranks only for that.